 You want tenants who’ll care for your property and fulfil all their obligations.
 Our property management team carry out a rigorous screen process to find the perfect tenants for your property.

 Get the tenancy off to a good start

 Our property management team take pride in building a good relationship with your tenant from the beginning of the tenancy and continue to maintain this relationship for the duration.
 This ensures that should any issues arise they can usually be dealt with in an amicable manner, keeping everyone happy.

 A property inspection is usually carried out once every 12 weeks.
 Tenants must notify their landlord or property manager as soon as possible of any known repairs that are needed – but sometimes this does not happen and the property manager discovers a repair or maintenance issue during an inspection.
 Property owners must maintain the premises in a reasonable state of repair and a property manager can arrange for repairs and maintenance to be carried out on their behalf.
 Tenants have an obligation not to carelessly or intentionally damage the premises, and may be responsible for any damage that they or their guests cause.

 By hiring a property manager you can have all the benefits of a rental property without any of the stress or work.
 Over 50% of landlords say they use a property manager for some or all of their rental properties.
 If you use goodGround’s property management services, you can rest easy and get on with life while we do the work and make your investment work for you!

 We will keep you fully informed at every stage using the best communications method for you.

 We will help you find the right tenants and get the right rent.
 Our knowledge of the local rental market will ensure you get the best return.
 We know that you expect the best possible rents with the lowest possible downtime.

-Call Chris Whaley on 09 283 9674 or 022 3554 221 to discuss how he can help.
+Call our Property Manager on 09 283 9674 or 022 3554 221 to discuss how he can help.
 For further details on the property management services we offer click here.